The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Introduction

-In Part 1, we built a Google Chat Bot with Cloud Functions + Python + uv, and in Part 2, we implemented a progressive update UX with cardsV2.
+In Part 1, I built a Google Chat Bot with Cloud Functions + Python + uv, and in Part 2, I implemented a progressive update UX using cardsV2.

 This time, we finally get to the main topic — integrating a knowledge base search (RAG) into the bot.
-We'll cover the entire process of organizing approximately 300 internal knowledge data entries, feeding them into the Vertex AI RAG Engine, and enabling automatic responses to user questions.
+I'll walk through the entire process of organizing approximately 300 internal knowledge data entries, loading them into Vertex AI RAG Engine, and enabling the bot to automatically answer user questions.

-To cut to the chase, the RAG Engine setup itself was straightforward, but there were Japanese-specific pitfalls in selecting the embedding model, and the process of identifying the root cause was the biggest learning experience.
+To cut to the chase, the RAG Engine setup itself was straightforward, but there was a Japanese-specific pitfall in selecting the embedding model, and the process of identifying the root cause was the most valuable learning experience.

 Architecture